Courses Offered

 A more detailed study of the ecclesiology of the Orthodox Church, with an analysis of Patristic ecclesiology, followed by an examination of the history and ideology of the ecumenical movement and its negative and divisive impact on the Orthodox Church in recent times.

-An overview of the origins of Christian worship and the historical development of the Divine Liturgy and the other services of the Orthodox Church in the light of the classic liturgical commentaries of Saint Maximus the Confessor, Saint Germanos of Constantinople, Saint Nicholas Kabasilas, and Saint Symeon of Thessalonica.
+An overview of the origins of Christian worship and the historical development of the Divine Liturgy and other services of the Orthodox Church in the light of contemporary scholarship and classic liturgical commentaries.

 An introduction to New Testament Greek, its alphabet, grammar, syntax, and vocabulary, with simpler readings from the Gospels and Epistles, supplemented with hymns from the Octoechos and the Menaion.